 “Now the tax collectors and sinners were all gathering around to hear Jesus.
 But the Pharisees and the teachers of the law muttered, “This man welcomes sinners and eats with them.’” – Luke 15: 1-2

 Jesus hung out with the wrong crowd – at least according to the religious leaders of His day.

 From tax collectors to prostitutes, beggars to the lame, Jesus gravitated towards those on the fringe of society.
 And those individuals were drawn to Jesus.

 They tacked on a bunch of man-made rules and traditions aimed at keeping people in line.
 One example of these legalistic guidelines argued that even spending time with the “wrong crowd” could contaminate a person.
-Guilt by association took on a very real meaning which created an US versus THEM mentality.
+Guilt by association took on a very real meaning which created a US versus THEM mentality.
 Unfortunately, this very unbiblical and divisive culture still exists in many religious circles today.

 Jesus, however, never taught an US versus THEM faith.
-Jesus never taught a members only religion (Quite the opposite).
+He never taught a members-only religion (quite the opposite).
 Jesus describes His purpose in John chapter 12 as being a light in the darkness (verse 46) with a heart to save, not to judge (verse 47b).
-His heart is for everyone: both the pious, devout Jew as well as the broken, rejected “outsider.”
+His heart is for everyone: both the pious, devout Jew, as well as the broken, rejected “outsider.”

 So how are you doing in loving those on the fringes of society?
-Are you guilty of the modern-day Pharisee religious mentality?
+Are you guilty of the modern-day Pharisee, religious mentality?
 If so, ask God for a change of heart – ask God to make you more and more like Jesus.